 Out of School Time - Entry Level

 - Fostering Learning Environments

 This series is designed for entry level staff working in out-of-school-time programs.
 Beginning with an understanding of specific characteristics of school age children and how to plan appropriate environments and activities, participants will gain core knowledge for working in an OST program.
 The importance of implementing teaching practices that promote health and safety, as well as guidance techniques that are effective in establishing a climate for positive behavior, are all explored in this series.
 Contacts their Regional ECE office to participate.

 - The Role of Observation, Documentation, & Assessment

 - Appropriate Guidance & Promoting Behavior

 This series begins by looking closely at incorporating cultural practices in caregiving, which includes creating partnerships with parents.
 Building on children’s needs and interests, participants will discuss planning developmentally appropriate curriculum for preschool-age children.
 Best practice in using observation, documentation and assessment tools is covered, along with ways to provide positive guidance and help young children build conflict resolution skills.
-This series is offered in the months of June and December.
+Contacts their Regional ECE office to participate.

 Preschool - Entry Level